-However, they do offer the Gold Card.
-This 4-1 visa will give you an open permit, access to a community of other gold card holders, taxed only on 50% of income above $109000, and you can stay in Taiwan for three years.
+Taiwan doesn’t offer a digital nomad visa.
+But offer the Gold Card.
+This 4-1 visa will give you an open permit, access to a community of other gold cardholders, taxed 50% of income above $109,000, and stay in Taiwan for three years.

 However, to get this card, you’ll have to meet strict requirements in the following fields :

 - Arts & Culture

 - National Defense

 Here’s an example.
 Say you want to apply in the Field of Culture and Arts.
 One of the requirements involves receiving domestically or internationally recognized awards for visual arts works you’ve created.